cascadiajs/2014.cascadiajs.com/proposals/deprecating-the-password_scottmotte.md

 ![](https://raw.github.com/cascadiajs/2014.cascadiajs.com/master/images/scottmotte.jpg)

 Scott Motte is a developer evangelist at [SendGrid](http://sendgrid.com).
 He likes the freedom of the web, believes the future is bright, and enjoys coding in JavaScript and Go.
+He lives in LA.

 [@scottmotte]:http://twitter.com/scottmotte
 [scottmotte]:http://github.com/scottmotte